cscheffauer/about/README.md

 This Portfolio Page uses a number of open source projects to work properly:

 * [React] - a JS library for building user interfaces!
-* [React.lazy] - to render React components dynamically
-* [Tachyons] - to style much easier and faster